greg-raven/grus/_posts/2023-05-10-end-human-trafficking-and-smuggling-and-cosponsor-e-verify-bill-s-156.md

     - 'Senator Dianne Feinstein'
 ---

-Democratic Senator Amy Klobuchar stated: “We must do all we can to prevent human smuggling and trafficking across both our country’s borders.”
+Democratic Senator Amy Klobuchar stated: "We must do all we can to prevent human smuggling and trafficking across both our country’s borders."

 E-Verify could go further in preventing human smuggling and trafficking as the primary magnet for illegal immigration is the potential to work in the United States.